Meet with us to talk about your project!

 Project team includes a lender, realtor, or other homebuyer-facing team member that is reflective of the Black, Indigenous, or other households of color that have disparate homeownership rates in the region 2

-Project will prioritize first-generation homebuyers 2
+Project will be made available to a first-generation homebuyers 2

 Project incorporates marketing efforts to affirmatively further fair housing 1